 Navigating Sabre Red 360 Quick Reference.
 This document describes the navigation, widgets, tabs, tools, and menus on the Sabre Red 360 GUI.
 It also explains the purpose of each grouping on the launcher bar.

 Choose Products > Product A-Z > S, then select Sabre Red 360.

 Sabre Dev Studio

 This site is the go-to place for services, tools and resources to get Red App projects development moving forward.
 Sabre Dev Studio is dedicated to Red App developers.
-After you log in to the Sabre Dev Studio you can obtain the latest release of the Sabre Red 360 Developer Toolkit and other developer resources.
+After you log in to the Sabre Dev Studio you can obtain the latest release of the Sabre Red 360 Software Development Kit and other developer resources.

 Red App Developer Guidelines

 Red App Developer Guidelines describes the general requirements for Red Apps in the areas of functionality, metadata, trademarks, privacy, legal requirements, and more.
 Your Red Apps must comply with the stated requirements.
 Obtain this document on the Sabre Dev Studio Red App Developer Resources.
 This document may change at regular intervals, so please check the Sabre Dev Studio.

 Documentation, training, and other resources are available on Agency eServices at https://central.sabre.com.
 Access to eServices requires your PROD Sabre ID.

 You can also find your Regional Software Support Desk contact information and the PIN for your PCC.
 For this information, see the Red Apps FAQs.

 Training on eServices